masolimano/maneage/README-hacking.md

    initial/final submission to your desired journal.
 But we'll just add the necessary points for arXiv submission here:

      * *Necessary links in comments*: put a link to your project's Git repository, Zenodo-DOI (this is not your paper's DOI, its the data/resources DOI), and/or SoftwareHeritage link in the comments.

+ - *Update `metadata.conf`*: Once you have your final arXiv ID (formated
+    as: `1234.56789`) put it in `reproduce/analysis/config/metadata.conf`.

  - **Submission to a journal**: different journals accept submissions in different formats, some accept LaTeX, some only want a PDF, or etc. It